xtuml/bridgepoint/doc-bridgepoint/notes/10161_deadlock/10161_deadlock.int.md

   }, workspace.getRoot(), IWorkspace.AVOID_UPDATE, null);
   ```
   It is worth noting that this is the spot where the code attempts to aquire a lock that is already held.
 It is
-  the wokspce monitor lock, and run() must aquire it before it can beign, thus, the deadlock is here because as
+  the wokspace monitor lock, and run() must aquire this lock before it can beign.
+Thus, the deadlock is here because as
-  described above in 2.2.1, the lock is already held.
-This will be described more below.
+  described above in 6.3.1.2.2, the lock is already held.
+This will be described more below [6.5].

 6.4 Reproduce the problem (if possible)